Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 {{< figure
 src="timing.png"
-caption="RMII interface timing for the LAN8720A/LAN8720AI microchip chip family.
+caption="RMII interface timing for the LAN8720A/LAN8720AI Microchip chip family.
 Documentation code: DS00002165C.
 I swear, this doc is so well written, it truly makes this chip such a pleasure to work with ❤️. "
 >}}

 So, implementing correct signaling alone isn't enough to properly interface with this chip.
 If I want my ASIC to work I also really need to make sure my physical implementation's resulting timing respects these constraints.
 This is both verified and enforced by specifying design constraint rules as part of the SDC (Synopsys Design Constraints) file.

-Now by designing around the constraints of the LAN8720 chip readers might be concerned that I am locking myself into a dependency on a single external chip.
+Now by designing around the constraints of the LAN8720A chip readers might be concerned that I am locking myself into a dependency on a single external chip.

 And actually that is kind of the case here, I am not proud of this but I caught this discrepancy too late, and not mentioning it in this article simply doesn't align with the technically honest recollections I am looking to do here.

-Since RMII is regented by the RMII consortium, and since in the RMII specification they include the AC characteristics I blindly assumed the LAN8720 would be compliant.
+Since RMII is regented by the RMII consortium, and since in the RMII specification they include the AC characteristics I blindly assumed the LAN8720A  would be compliant.

-Turns out the LAN8720 isn’t actually compliant.
-And, although in many cases the LAN8720’s timings are actually more constraining than the official spec, when it comes to the hold constraints on the RX pins it is actually much loser at 1.4ns less than the RMII's concorcium's 2.0ns.
+Turns out the LAN8720A  isn’t actually compliant.

+And, although in many cases the LAN8720’s timings are actually more constraining than the official spec, when it comes to the hold constraints on the RX pins it is actually much looser at 1.4ns less than the RMII's consortium's 2.0ns.

 Although this might still work in practice, **it would be by pure luck and I only believe in engineered luck!**